federicoperezmarina/101_mongodb_first_steps/mongodb_crud_examples/README.md

 ```

 ###	Specify Equality Condition
-We are goin to show how specify equality condition
+We are going to show how specify equality condition
 ```sh
 # { <field1>: <value1>, ... }
 db.characters.find({"type":"Robot"})
 ```

 ###	Specify Conditions Using Query Operators
-We are goin to show how specify condition using query operator
+We are going to show how specify condition using query operator
 ```sh
 # { <field1>: { <operator1>: <value1> }, ... }
 db.characters.find({"type":{"$in":["Robot","Wookie"]}})